MCP Server

 - The server is single-writer, like engrava itself — point it at a store that is not being written concurrently by another process.

-- Tool errors are returned as clean, actionable messages — an unknown
+- The failures this server recognises are returned as clean, actionable messages

 0: this API consumer has no notion of the agent cycle clock, which your application owns.